 - Since it needs time to set up in the refrigerator, the herb butter can be made a day or two ahead of time so it’s ready. to use as soon as the filet mignon are seared.

-Sous Vide Filet Mignon Ingredients
+Key Ingredients for Sous Vide Filet Mignon

 Herb Butter – OK, butter on steak is classic, but this butter on top of juicy, moist filet mignon will absolutely change your world.
 What’s even better is how versatile this herb butter is.
 Thanks to the garlic, parsley, salt, and pepper, it’s full of flavor that pairs deliciously with mashed potatoes, green beans, and asparagus, in addition to filet mignon.